bbatliner/vex2/OVERVIEW.md

 ### Take control of your dialogs

 Vex is a modern dialog library which is highly configurable, easily stylable, and gets out of the way.
-You'll love vex because it's tiny (`10.2kb` minified, `3.8kb` minified + gzipped), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.
+You'll love vex because it's tiny (`4kb` minified, `1.6kb` minified + gzipped), has a clear and simple API, works on mobile devices, and can be customized to match your style in seconds.

 #### Features

 - Drop-in replacement for `alert`, `confirm`, and `prompt`
 - Easilly configurable animations which are smooth as butter
-- Tiny footprint
+- Tiny footprint and zero dependencies
 - Looks and behaves great on mobile devices
 - (TODO) Open multiple dialogs at once and close them individually or all at once
 - (TODO) Built in CSS spinner for asynchronous dialogs